 My Doctorate was based at the Centre for the Study of Ancient Documents (CSAD) at the Ioannou Centre for Classical and Byzantine Studies (Classics) at the University of Oxford where my supervisor Professor Alan K. Bowman is situated.

-My Craft CV
+My DIY CV

 REFASHION CO-OP: In 2010 I came up with the idea for the Refashion co-op, a multi-editor/multi-contributor blog on refashioning.
 A previous multi-contributor refashioning blog, Wardrobe Refashion had just closed down because it all became too much of a work load for the editor.
 Therefore, I decided that if I was going to get involved with starting a new blog, we had to change the editor concept.
 We began in February 2011 with an editor group of 7 and have since had some editors leave and new ones join.
-I myself have had a long maternity leave but am now getting involved with editing again now.
+I myself have had a long maternity leave but am now getting involved with editing again.
 I think the Refashion co-op has so far been a great success, as when old editors feel a bit burned out or need a break there are always new editors ready to jump in so the blog doesn’t suffer and no-one is left feeling that it all relies on them.